Five Connection Tools That Will Transform Your Parenting

 Icons-Final-FullColor-RGB

 Like no other work we know, parenting is all-demanding, all consuming.
 So often the work we do as parents goes unnoticed, despite it being the most important role we will ever have.
 There is rarely anyone cheering us on as we make it out through the door with our children, teeth-brushed and bags packed, without a fuss.
-No one pats us on the back when our spirited youngest child behaves agreeably through dinner and eats every last bite.
+No one pats us on the back when our spirited youngest child agreeably participates in conversation through dinner.

 These indeed should be moments of triumph, but more often, instead of praise, parents feel judged.
 Judged for what we should be doing and how.
 We are just as aware of the disapproving glances as we are the doubting voices in our heads.

 Life keeps us busy.
 Too often, we are too busy to savor the sweetness that parenting brings on so many occasions.
 And we are confused, because so often those good times get swallowed by the crying, and the hitting and the mean words.
-What should we do when he begs for the blue bowl and then howls for the green?
-When she screams that she hates you because you said no to ice-cream?
-When he throws the firetruck although you specifically told him not too?
-When you worry that you'll never get them to school on time.
+What should we do when they beg for the blue bowl and then howl for the green?
+When your child screams that they hate you because you said no to ice-cream?
+When they throw the firetruck although you specifically told them not too?
+When you worry that you’ll never get them to school on time.

 And then there is the responsibility.
-How can we raise calm, civilized, intrepid children when we are so often panicked, angry, and lonely as parents?
+How can we raise calm, cooperative, intrepid children when we are so often panicked, angry, and lonely as parents?

 Connection Five ToolsParenting is emotional and it is on-going.
 Yet, we try so hard.
 We get up, again and again, and we get right into the tangle of family life, where we attempt to untie the knots of worry, doubt and wrongdoings.